 Beach Pollution Prevention

-At a high level, policy enforcement is an essential way to address pollution at a national level.
-In the United States, the Environmental Protection Agency has the largest responsibility to enact preventative and reparative programs and laws to protect beaches.
+At a high level, policy enforcement is an important way to address pollution at a national level.
+The Environmental Protection Agency is responsible for enacting preventative and reparative programs and laws to protect beaches in the United States.

 Policy Solutions Include: